End poverty in all its forms everywhere

 The economic transformation of the Industrial Revolution led to a higher standard of living for most.
 People in rural areas living in abject poverty moved to cities in droves to find work in factories that were started by entrepreneurs and fueled by innovation.
 Over time, the quality of everyone’s lives improved.

 Can we replicate the success of Europe and North America in the 19th century, and more recently of China in the 20th century, with an entrepreneurial awakening for hundreds of millions stuck in extreme poverty?

 “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”
 Microfinance a man who fishes, and you lift him out of poverty.

 Poverty exists everywhere, and that’s where the UN Global Goal wants to end it – all over the world.
-Almost 15% of the U.S. population lives on US$50.82 per day, which is below the poverty line.
+About 12.3% of the U.S. population lived below the poverty line in 2017.
 Even people who are gainfully employed live impoverished lives.
 In fact, with a minimum hourly wage of US$7.25 in most U.S. states, a family of three with one adult working 40 hours per week at minimum wage is officially poor.
-The situation in Europe is not better.
+The situation in Europe is not any better.

 By managing the shape of digital transformation, we can make everyone better off; the future of work – and the end of poverty – depends on it.